Demons (Star Trek: Enterprise): Reception

 "Demons" was first aired in the United States on UPN on May 6, 2005.
 It received a 2/4% share among adults between the ages of 18 and 49.
-This means that it was seen by 2 percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
+This means that it was seen by two percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
 This was an increase of the overall audience share compared to the previous episode aired.

-IGN gave the episodes "Demons" and "Terra Prime" a combined rating of 4 out of 5.
+IGN gave the episodes "Demons" and "Terra Prime" a combined rating of four out of five.

 Michelle Erica Green at TrekNation described the episode as a "riveting hour of television".
 She thought that the episode posed the same types of ideological questions that The Original Series did on occasion and caused her to look forward to the following episode.
 Jamahl Epsicokhan at his website Jammer's Reviews gave the episode a score of three out of four, saying that it was a "pretty good story [told] in an exceptionally average way".
-Jay Garmon, whilst compiling a list of the best episodes of Enterprise for TechRepublic, listed "Demons" and "Terra Prime" as the third best.
-He thought that Peter Weller "stole the show", and that it created a "solid conclusion" to the show despite the following episode, "These Are the Voyages..."
+Jay Garmon writing for TechRepublic, listed "Demons" and "Terra Prime" as the third of five best episodes of Enterprise.
+He thought that Peter Weller "stole the show", and that it created a "solid conclusion" to the show, despite the following episode, "These Are the Voyages..."
+The Hollywood Reporter said this and "Terra Prime" were the 94th best episode of all Star Trek television (over 700 episodes), noting how it had a lot of drama and praised its themes of inclusiveness and optimism.

-In 2012, TechRepublic included "Demons"/"Terra Prime" on its list of the 5 best episodes of Enterprise.

-In a 2015 interview with some of the show's cast with SyFy, this episode was a recommended favorite of theirs and they suggested that the combination of "Demons" and "Terra Prime" was alternate finale for Enterprise.
+In a SyFy interview, some of the cast recommended this episode as a favorite, and suggested that the combination of "Demons" and "Terra Prime" was an alternate finale for Enterprise.

-In 2016, The Hollywood Reporter said this, and "Terra Prime" were the 94th best episode of all Star Trek television (over 700 episodes), noting how it had a lot of drama and praised its themes of inclusiveness and optimism.